How to Get Rid of Ants in the Kitchen

 How to Get Rid of Ants in Your Kitchen

 Even if you do everything, right, it's still possible to get ants in your kitchen.
-According to Godfrey Nalyanya, the entomologist at Ehrlich Pest Control, you'll need to get the pesticide to the heart of the colony to eliminate the ants.
+According to Godfrey Nalyanya, Regional Technical Services Manager and Entomologist at Ehrlich Pest Control, you'll need to get the pesticide to the heart of the colony to eliminate the ants.
 He also says ants can be finicky when it comes to repellent sprays.
 Instead, he recommends a bait with a liquid residual pesticide they'll carry home to poison the rest of the colony.
 Wilkinson recommends Terro Liquid Ant Baits for this.

 When Do You Need an Exterminator?